Rohan5manza/personal-portfolio/content/pages/index.md

     variant: variant-a
     title: My skills
     text: >+

-      **Technical skills:**
+      Technical skills:

-      <div style="text-align: left">**1.Proficient in AI/ML and deep
+      1.Proficient in AI/ML and deep learning.

-      learning.**I have a strong interest in AI , and theory of computation.I am proficient in deep learning( ML, data science, python, pytorch, computer vision, LLMs, and other architectures, along with basic math required such as linear algebra, probability theory and calculus).
-I like to play around with deep neural networks and study the subject, both theoretically and via programming.Have experience of building real-world AI projects.**2.
+      I have a strong interest in AI , and theory of computation.I am proficient in deep learning( ML, data science, python, pytorch, computer vision, LLMs, and other architectures, along with basic math required such as linear algebra, probability theory and calculus).
+I like to play around with deep neural networks and study the subject, both theoretically and via programming.Have experience of building real-world AI projects.

+      2\.
+Home server management

-      Home server management**I possess basic knowledge and expertise of Proxmox homelab server management, virtualization, Linux, basic networking, and self-hosting applications.
-Exploring this field as a lifelong hobby.**3.
+      I possess basic knowledge and expertise of Proxmox homelab server management, virtualization, Linux, basic networking, and self-hosting applications.
+Exploring this field as a lifelong hobby.

-      Possess advanced knowledge of theoretical physics**Modern physics(general relativity and quantum mechanics) sparked my lifelong love for science.
+      3\.
+Possess advanced knowledge of theoretical physics

+      Modern physics(general relativity and quantum mechanics) sparked my lifelong love for science.
+Pursued this field passionately for 5 years

+      4\.
+Other professional hobbies:

-      Pursued this field passionately for 5 years.**4.
-Other professional hobbies:**I have keen interest in entrepreneurship.
+      I have a keen interest in entrepreneurship.
 I have knowledge of finance, economics, fundamental analysis of businesses, and value investing.
+Have experience of investing in stocks

+      List of skills :

-Have experience of investing in stocks.List of skills :Python, C++, Java, Docker, Linux, Proxmox, Pytorch, Matlab.</div>
+      Python, C++, Java, Docker, Linux, Proxmox, Pytorch, Matlab.

     elementId: ''
     styles: